- Reading duration: 2-3 minutes

 Step 2.
 EaseUS data recovery software will start a quick scan immediately for all deleted files, and later a deep scan will launch automatically to scan more lost files.
 After the scanning process, you can use the "Filter" feature to select a specific file type, such as Pictures, Word, videos, etc.

 Step 3.
 Once you locate the files you want to restore, you can double-click it for a full preview.
 Then, select the target files and click "Recover".
 We suggest you select a different volume or an external USB drive to save the recovered files to avoid data overwriting.

 You May Also Like:

-If you have created a backup of your deleted files via Windows File History on the computer, congratulations and you can bring them back on your PC.
+If you have created a backup of your deleted files via Windows File History on the computer, congratulations, and you can bring them back to your PC.
 However, if you didn't create a backup, nothing will be found.
 This method only applies to Windows 8/10 users.
-Here are the detailed steps of recover deleted files:
+Here are the detailed steps to recover deleted files:

 Step 1.
 Open Control Panel, and click to enter "File History."

 Step 2.
 Click "Restore personal files" on the left panel to open your backup files.

 Step 3.
 Use the left and right arrows to choose the files you want and click the Restore button.